 On and Around Thompson Park Hill In Watertown

-Also check out the black-topped trails which encircle parts of the park, about 4.5 miles but can be extended to 6.00 if you walk on the park streets also.
+The paved/black-topped trails which encircle part of the park are around 4.5 miles but can be extended to 6.00 if you walk on the park streets also.
 These are suitable for any walkers or riders, though there are some hills and steps in some areas.
 Don’t confuse these nice black-topped trails for the Olmstead Trail.

 Directions: Directions to Olmstead Trailhead, starting from the park circle at the bottom of the hill at the first entrance road nearest to State Street.
 Three-quarters of the way to the top on the left right around a curve is a rough-hewn arch of tree-wood with the name Olmstead Trail on it.
 Watch for many side trails.

 Trail Distance: Distance is hard to calculate as some trails are changing, abandoned, added and fixed, etc over time.
-But you should be able to pull out at least 6 miles of trails, but hard to find some of the branches.
+But you should be able to pull out at least 6 miles of dirt trails, but hard to find some of the branches (see note above).
 Easy blacktopped trails (shorter distance), and off-road trails of varying difficulty and length.
 There is also a very short exercise/fitness trail, blacktopped surface.

 Date/Time Open: 7 AM to 9 PM year-round (Thompson Park hours).

 Difficulty: Medium in some spots, very challenging in some others.